 “It will take wealth from one group to give another group.”

 No. It is a growth strategy, aimed to address inequality in the workplace.
 Its goal is to expand the economic base of the country and to create employment.
 That is why the B-BBEE Amendment Act was enacted, and the B-BBEE Commission established to “oversee and monitor the implementation of the act and deal with the contravention and investigate fronting practices, amongst others.”

 “Yes but now white people are excluded from getting jobs.”

 Again, no, white people are not excluded from the job market, despite what you might read on some right-winger websites.
 Yes, many white people don’t have jobs.
 A full 8.3% of the white population.
 I have a job.
 Just like 91.7% of the white population.
 In contrast with that, 39% of black South Africans don’t have jobs either.
 See the difference?

 “I’m a qualified white person and cannot get a job, but an unskilled person will get the job thanks to ‘BEE.'”

-*face palm* This is completely different can of worms that probably deserves it’s own post….
+*face palm* This is entirely different can of worms that probably deserves its own post….
 It’s a fairly common misconception among white people that just because they didn’t get the job, some unskilled, uneducated person got it.
 Because, you know, there can’t possibly, in a population of 91% people of colour, POSSIBLY, be someone who is qualified and educated to fill the position.

 Do you, as a white person, seriously believe that everyone else out there is dumber than you?
-Doesn’t study as hard, work as hard or learn as quick as you, JUST because your skin is white?
+Doesn’t study as hard, work as hard or learn as quickly as you, JUST because your skin is white?
 Seriously?
-If this point resonates with you, then I suggest you do some serious soul searching as to where this bias came from.
+If this point resonates with you, then I suggest you do some serious soul-searching as to where this bias came from.
 Perhaps refer to and for useful info and stats.